Practical Insights on Grasp Strategies for Mobile Manipulation in the Wild: Abstract

 \section{Abstract}

-Mobile manipulation robots are continuously advancing, with their grasping capabilities rapidly progressing.
-However, there are still significant gaps preventing state-of-the-art mobile manipulators from widespread real-world deployments, including their ability to reliably grasp items in unstructured environments.
-To help bridge this gap, we developed SHOPPER, a mobile manipulation robot platform designed to push the boundaries of reliable and generalizable grasp strategies.
+Mobile manipulation systems have advanced significantly in recent years.
+However, substantial gaps remain that prevent state-of-the-art platforms from achieving widespread real-world deployment, particularly in reliably grasping items in unstructured environments.
+To help bridge this gap, we develop SHOPPER, a mobile manipulation robot platform designed to push the boundaries of reliable and generalizable grasp strategies.
 We develop these grasp strategies and deploy them in a real-world grocery store -- an exceptionally challenging setting chosen for its vast diversity of manipulable items, fixtures, and layouts.
 In this work, we present our detailed approach to designing general grasp strategies towards picking \textit{any} item in a real grocery store.
 Additionally, we provide an in-depth analysis of our latest real-world field test, discussing key findings related to fundamental failure modes over hundreds of distinct pick attempts.
 Through our detailed analysis, we aim to offer valuable practical insights and identify key grasping challenges, which can guide the robotics community towards pressing open problems in the field.
+Lastly, we provide a dataset of 1200+ grasp attempts in unseen grocery stores.